kirame09/sparkpost-api-documentation/services/suppression-list.md

 **When initially configuring your SparkPost account, we *strongly recommend* you import any suppression list you have from any previous service to avoid incorrectly sending mail to unsubscribed/invalid recipients.**

-**SparkPost supports bulk importing or manually adding up to 1,000,000 suppression list entries.**
+**SparkPost supports bulk importing or manually adding up to 1,000,000 suppression list entries total.**

 It is also good practice to maintain your own recipient database by unsubscribing or removing recipients based on the bounce, unsubscribe and spam complaint events provided by SparkPost.
 These events are available from [webhooks](webhooks), [message events](message-events) and your suppression list.
 A 24-hour time-windowed suppression list search [as outlined below](#suppression-list-search-get) is useful here.